eth-protocol-fellows/cohort-four/projects/fuzzing-ethereum-network.md

 For the fuzzing, there are a lot of fuzzing techniques; the goal will be to identify the most appropriate, integrate them in priority, and then use the maximum number of different techniques in order to have the most results.

-For the fuzzing test, at first I will start by sending messages on a private network.
-This will allow me to test the first reactions to fuzzing and potentially detect issues on the devp2p or issues that are specific to the nodes.
+For the fuzzing test I will send messages on a private network.
+This will allow me to test the  reactions to fuzzing and potentially detect issues on the devp2p or issues that are specific to the nodes (example: a message crashes a node using geth but the same message does not cause anything on reth).

-Then, once I have tested this well, I plan to launch my fuzzing directly on a public testnet in order to interact with other nodes, which will use other implementations of ethereum.
-This could make it possible to find vulnerabilities on the devp2p but also other vulnerabilities specific to various implementations of ethereum (example: a message crashes a node using geth but the same message does not cause anything on reth).

 ## Roadmap